-Assimilation of IASI L2 temperature and humidity profiles in regional and global NWP
+Preliminary assimilation of IASI L2 profiles in NWP

 These two studies looked at assimilating forecast-independent temperature and humidity retrievals from hyperspectral sounders in numerical weather prediction (NWP) models.